Home Guides Recipes Safety Resources Download Free

 • Explores food through touch and taste

-• May push food around more than eating
+• Likely pushes food around more than eating

 • Sits independently without support

-• More food actually makes it into their mouth
+• More food makes it into the mouth

 • Improved hand-eye coordination

-• Can drink from an open cup with help
+• Drinks from an open cup with help

 • Refined pincer grasp